AndreasWunsch/CNN_KarstSpringModeling/README.md

 doi of this repo:
-*will be added soon for frist release*
+*will be added soon for first release*

 doi of according publication:
 *will be added soon once discussion paper is published*